 Naturopathic medicine emphasizes prevention, treatment, and optimal health through the use of therapeutic methods and substances that encourage individuals' inherent self-healing.
 One such approach is botanical medicine, which has been in use since ancient times.
 Based on the use of plants and plant extracts, these “medicines from the earth” can be substitutes for other treatments or drugs, or used in conjunction with more traditional approaches.
 They are often used within the context of more holistic approaches such as dietary changes, exercise programs, and stress reduction methods.

-This session will discuss herbs and other botanical medicines, as well as supplements, and how to use them to address common complaints, heal illness and injury, and maintain good health.
+This session discussed herbs and other botanical medicines, as well as supplements, and how to use them to address common complaints, heal illness and injury, and maintain good health.

 Dr. AnnAlisa Behling is a licensed Naturopathic Doctor and has been practicing general family medicine in Michigan for 17 years with a focus on women's health and phototherapeutic medicine.
 She holds a BA from Duke University and her Doctorate from National University of Naturopathic Medicine in Oregon.